dancer1325/angular-cli/docs/design/ngConfig.md

 ## Model

-A model should be created that will include loading and saving the configuration, including the global configuration.
+* recommendations
+  * 👀create a model👀 /

-**The model should be part of the project and created on the `project` object.**
+    * part of the project

-That model can be used internally by the tool to get information.
-It will include a proxy handler that throws if an operation doesn't respect the schema.
-It will also set values on globals and locals depending on which branches you access.
+    * created | `project` object

+* uses
+  * load & save the configuration

+* use cases
+  * internally, by the tool, -- to -- get information
+  * proxy handler / ⚠️if an operation does NOT respect the schema -> throws an error⚠️
+  * set values -- , depending on which branches you access, -- | globals or locals

+* TODO:
 A simple API would return the TypeScript interface:

 ```typescript